dhogaza/mc68000_pascal_2/README.md

 syntactic/sematic parser.
 The second pass consisted of an optimizer and code generator working on one procedure at a time.

-However on a small computer it was configured to run in four passes.
+However on a small computer it was configured to run in four passes, and each pass consisted of overlays that were swapped in from disk.
 When running as two passes, it could cache necessary data structures on the disk using an LRU approach.
-If the environment included enough RAM, the compiler could be statically configured to keep all necessary data in RAM.
+If the environment included enough RAM, the compiler could be statically configured to keep all necessary data in RAM and the executable code without overlays.

 So if you do dare to dig in, you'll see a lot of code conditionalized by "if bigcompiler" (all data stored in memory), "if needcaching", "if scanalys" and "if travcode" (number